-Speaker Request for Proposals now open for the 2017 Sustainable Agriculture Summit
+Speaker Request for Proposals deadline extended to Sept 22 for the 2017 Sustainable Agriculture Summit

 Speaker Request for Proposals: A call for proposals is now open for the 2017 Sustainable Agriculture Summit November 15-16, 2017 in Kansas City, Missouri.